ADCAdams/Raycast/README.md

 # Python script
 ## Close - update opp notes
-grab the list of leads using any web Close smartview, export filters as JSON and replace in the query section. update the text that will be pushed on to all the leads' primary opportunities - don't include date, just write the note
+On browser, filter a list of leads using any Close smartview export & copy filters as JSON replace in the 'close-update-opp-notes.py' query section. update the text that will be pushed on to all the leads' primary opportunities - don't include date, just write the note run script